When a project is given to a hook, the environment will have

 With the exception of the

-ref-update hooks, hooks are run in the background after the relevant change has taken place so are unable to affect the outcome of any given change.
+submit hooks, hooks are run in the background after the relevant change has taken place so are unable to affect the outcome of any given change.
 Because of the fact the hooks are run in the background after the activity, a hook might not be notified about an event if the server is shutdown before the hook can be invoked.

-[hooks] section to
+[hooks] section in the

 A hook may be temporarily disabled by either removing it or renaming it.
 Its behavior may be changed by replacing its content.
 Such changes will take immediate effect without having to reload the plugin.

 hooks.path : Location of hook executables.
 If not set, defaults to

 hooks.syncHookTimeout : Timeout value in seconds for synchronous hooks.
 If not set, defaults to 30 seconds.

 hooks.changeAbandonedHook : Filename for the change abandoned hook.
 If not set, defaults to

 hooks.changeDeletedHook : Filename for the change deleted hook.
 If not set, defaults to

 hooks.changeMergedHook : Filename for the change merged hook.
 If not set, defaults to

 hooks.changeRestoredHook : Filename for the change restored hook.
 If not set, defaults to